6 steps to achieve your financial freedom

 It goes without saying that you will want to reach financial freedom as quickly and easily as possible.

-And whether you've recently entered the workplace or are fast approaching the age you want to retire, the action you take right now will make the biggest difference.
+Whether you've recently entered the workplace or are fast approaching the age you want to retire, the action you take right now will make the biggest difference.

-If you’re in your early 20s, retirement is probably the last thing on your mind – unless you're part of the FIRE (Financial Independence, Retire Early) movement who aim to save aggressively to retire before 40.
+If you’re in your early 20s, retirement is probably the last thing on your mind – unless you're part of the FIRE (Financial Independence, Retire Early) movement, who aim to save aggressively to retire before 40.

 For the rest of you, socialising, travelling, and buying a house will take priority, and understandably so.

-Making the most of this may enable you to either retire earlier or help you accrue a much bigger pot.
+Making the most of this may enable you to retire earlier or help you accrue a much bigger pot.

-What’s more, you get tax relief on everything you pay in and any growth is free from tax too, giving your savings an additional boost.
+What’s more, you get tax relief on everything you pay in, and any growth is free from tax, too, giving your savings an additional boost.

-Learn more: what are the best savings accounts for the over 60s?
+Learn more: What are the best savings accounts for the over 60s?

-Step 4: Prioritise becoming debt free
+Step 4: Prioritise becoming debt-free

 If you have outstanding debt such as mortgages, credit cards, and loans, achieving a life free from money worries can be a challenge.